preciofishbone/OmniaDocsG2/blocks/document-rollup/index.rst

 Other filters can of course be used, for example to rollup all draft documents for a specific author or regarding a specific product, as long as you remember to select "All documents".

-Display and Filter settings are done the usual way.
+Display and filter settings are done the usual way.

 Display
 ---------------
-You can select "List View", "Summary View", "Group by site" and "Card" here.
-Available settings differ depending on your choice.
+You can select "List view", "Summary view", "Group by site" and "Card" here.
+Available settings differ.

-For **List View** you can set the following:
+For **List view** you can set the following:

 .. image:: document-rollup-settings-display-new3.png

-+ **Add Column**: Select the columns to show in the list.
++ **Add column**: Select the columns to show in the list.
 Note!
-If users should be able to send feedback on controlled documents, add the column "Feedback Icon".
+If users should be able to send feedback on controlled documents, add the column "Feedback icon".
 In the rollups shown in the implementation section below, the Feedback icon is the icon to the far right.
 An information icon can also be very useful as it displays more information about the document.
-+ **Trim by Following Sites**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
++ **Trim by following sites**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
-+ **Sort By**: Select the column the list should be sorted by.
++ **Sort by**: Select the column the list should be sorted by.
 + **Paging**: Select paging for the list here.
 It can be "No paging", "Classic" or "Scroll".
-+ **Item Limit**: Shown when No Paging is selected.
++ **Item limit**: Shown when No paging is selected.
 Set the item limit to display in each "page" of the list.
-+ **Page Size**: Shown when Classic or Scroll paging is selected.
++ **Page size**: Shown when Classic or Scroll paging is selected.
 Set the item limit to display in each "page" of the list.
 + **Padding**: Use this setting for padding around the contents in the block.

-If you select "Adjust Columns" - displayed when you have selected columns - you can set the width for the columns, if needed:
+If you select "Adjust columns" - displayed when you have selected columns - you can set the width for the columns, if needed:

 .. image:: document-rollup-settings-display-width.png

-For **Summary View** these settings are available:
+For **Summary view** these settings are available:

 .. image:: document-rollup-settings-summary-view.png

 + **Title**: Select property to to get the title from.
-+ **Modified At**: Select the property to get this information from.
++ **Modified at**: Select the property to get this information from.
-+ **Modified By**: Select the property to get this information from.
++ **Modified by**: Select the property to get this information from.
-+ **Trim by Following Site**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
++ **Trim by following site**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
-+ **Sort By**: Select the column the list should be sorted by.
++ **Sort by**: Select the column the list should be sorted by.
-+ **Paging**: Select type of paging here; No Paging, Classic or Scroll.
++ **Paging**: Select type of paging here; No paging, Classic or Scroll.
-+ **Item Limit**: Shown when No Paging is selected.
++ **Item limit**: Shown when No paging is selected.
 Set the item limit to display in each "page" of the list.
-+ **Page Size**: Shown when Classic or Scroll paging is selected.
++ **Page size**: Shown when Classic or Scroll paging is selected.
 Set the item limit to display in each "page" of the list.
 + **Padding**: Use this setting for padding around the contents in the block.

-For **Group By Site** these settings are available:
+For **Group by site** these settings are available:

 .. image:: document-rollup-settings-display-group-new2.png

 + **Title**: Select property to to get the title from.
-+ **Modified At**: Select the property to get this information from.
++ **Modified at**: Select the property to get this information from.
-+ **Modified By**: Select the property to get this information from.
++ **Modified by**: Select the property to get this information from.
-+ **Always Show Letter Avatar**: If letter avatars always should be shown, select this option.
++ **Always show letter avatar**: If letter avatars always should be shown, select this option.
-+ **Trim by Following Site**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
++ **Trim by following site**: If this option is selected only documents from sites the logged in user follows are displayed in the list.
-+ **Sort By**: Select the column the list should be sorted by.
++ **Sort by**: Select the column the list should be sorted by.
-+ **Item Limit**: Set the item limit to display in each "page" of the list.
++ **Item limit**: Set the item limit to display in each "page" of the list.
 + **Padding**: Use this setting for padding around the contents in the block.

 For **Card** view the following settings are available: